Best Practices for Customer Satisfaction Surveys – 5 steps

 Post-Purchase Evaluations for Measuring Customer Satisfaction

 These evaluations will reflect the satisfaction of your customers shortly after the product delivery.
-These are typically used as part of VOC or Voice of the COnsumer and CRM or Customer Relationship Management systems.
+These are typically used as part of VOC or Voice of the Customer and CRM or Customer Relationship Management systems.

 At this point of the customer journey, you can ask people how they liked your service and if you’ve given them a chance to test the product, see if they liked it.
 They are also great for customer and client retention since they secure a long-term relationship with customers.